Kodak EasyShare: Kodak EasyShare CX-Series

+The CX series grew out of the DX series.
+At the time, it was the range of the lowest-priced, most basic point and shoot cameras, typically with no more than 3× optical zoom.
 The CX series was replaced by the C series.
-The CX series grew out of the DX series.
-At the time, it was the range of the lowest-priced, most basic point and shoot cameras, typically with no more than a 3× optical zoom.

 Kodak EasyShare C-Series

 The C-series was Kodak's line of lower-priced, point and shoot, entry-level digital cameras.

 Kodak EasyShare Z-Series

 The Z-series was Kodak's high-zoom and performance-oriented range of consumer digital cameras, replacing the original DX series.
 Typically, Z-Series cameras have higher optical zooms than any other series.
-The highest optical zoom camera offered by Kodak was the Z990 with a 30X Optical Zoom.
+The highest optical zoom camera offered by Kodak was the Z990 with a 30X optical zoom.

 Kodak EasyShare V-Series

 The V-Series was another style-oriented range of consumer digital cameras, replacing the original LS series.
 V-Series had a number of innovations, such as dual-lens technology, first introduced with the V570.
 The V-Series line was superseded by higher-end M-Series cameras.